-12.4 If any Force Majeure Event occurs, the date(s) for performance of the affected obligation(s) shall be postponed for so long as is made necessary by the Force Majeure Event, provided that if any Force Majeure Event continues for a period of or exceeding 30 (thirty) days the non-affected Party shall have the right to terminate this Agreement forthwith on written notice to the affected Party.
+12.4.
+If any Force Majeure Event occurs, the date(s) for performance of the affected obligation(s) shall be postponed for so long as is made necessary by the Force Majeure Event, provided that if any Force Majeure Event continues for a period of or exceeding thirty (30) days the non-affected Party shall have the right to terminate this Agreement forthwith on written notice to the affected Party.
 Each Party shall use its reasonable endeavours to minimise the effects of any Force Majeure Event.

 (a) sent by personal delivery, registered post or recorded delivery to the other Party at the address specified in this Agreement (or such other address as is notified to the other Party in writing); or

-(b) sent by email or facsimile to that Party, using the details provided in the Order Form provided that email and/or facsimile shall not be sufficient for notices of termination or of a claim.
+(b) sent by email to that Party, using the details provided in the Order Form provided that the email shall be sufficient for notices of termination or of a claim.

 (a) by personal delivery shall be deemed to have been given upon the day on which it is actually received by the relevant Party;

 (b) by registered post or recorded delivery shall be deemed to be served three (3) Business Days following the day of posting; and

 (c) by email shall be deemed to be served upon receipt by the sending Party of an email (emanating from the email address of an authorised representative of the relevant Party) which confirms receipt of the notice.
 For the avoidance of doubt, an automatically generated ‘read receipt’ or ‘delivery receipt’ does not constitute confirmation of receipt for the purposes of this Clause.